WEBServer

 TIMEOUT

-Timeout when reading packets on incoming sockets.
+Timeout (in seconds) when reading packets on incoming sockets.
 If the data has not arrived within this time we will bail out.

 Sample: